-Directors are expected to attend all Board meetings, shareholder meetings and meetings of Board Committees of which they are members, subject to any unusual or unforeseen circumstances which may prevent them from attending.
-The number of Board and Board Committee meetings held during the financial year and details of Directors' attendance at those meetings are provided in the Directors' Report in the 2022 Annual Report.
+Directors are expected to attend all Board meetings, shareholder meetings and meetings of Committees of which they are members, subject to any unusual or unforeseen circumstances which may prevent them from attending.
+The number of Board and committee meetings held during the financial year and details of Directors' attendance at those meetings are provided in the Directors' Report in the 2023 Annual Report.